Q– What annuals can I plant this late?

 A– Continue to water if possible during dry periods.
 Apply lime if needed, but get a soil test first.
 Dethatch and aerate old lawns.
 Fertilize in the fall with a fall formula (low in nitrogen).
 This is also a good time to start new lawns; mulch the new seeding and keep evenly watered until the ground freezes.

 A– No. Fertilizing at this time may encourage development of new shoots which will not have sufficient time to harden before cold, dry, winter weather.
-It’s OK to apply a small amount of phosphorus through fall.

 Q- How late can I plant container-grown or divided perennial plants?